winitzki/scall/tutorial/programming_dhall.md

 Creating a value of type `GFix F` requires an initial "seed" value and a "step" function.
 We imagine that the code will run the "step" function as many times as needed, in order to retrieve more values from the data structure.

-The reasoning here is quite different from that for creating values of the least fixpoint types.
+The reasoning here is quite different from that for creating values of   least fixpoint types.
 The main difference is that the `seed` value needs to carry enough information for the `step` function to decide which new data to create at any place in the data structure.

 Because the type `T = GFix F` is a fixpoint of `T = F T`, we   have the general function `fixG : F T → T`.